(PROJECT) ClockUI - Raspberry Pi Smart Clock built with PySide6

 Introduction

 My intention with this project was to gain a bit of experience with UI design and the Qt Quick framework, and admittedly ClockUI in its current form is still quite basic.
-ClockUI features 4 different clock faces, and a basic settings page for selecting a global color theme.
-Perhaps calling ClockUI a “smart clock” is a bit of an exaggeration at its current stage; the extent of the smart functionality is live temperature data with the current temperature and daily high/low.
+It features 4 different clock faces, a basic settings menu, and the ability to choose a global color theme.
+Perhaps calling ClockUI a “smart clock” is a bit of an exaggeration at its current stage; the extent of the smart functionality is live temperature data from OpenWeather with the current temperature and daily high/low.
 However, I hope to add additional features in the future!

 Background